Route Experts by Sequence, not by Token: Related Work

 To address this limitation, we propose SeqTopK, which allocates each token’s expert budget via sequence-level comparison, assigning more experts to high-entropy tokens and fewer to low-entropy ones for adaptive routing in ultra-sparse regimes.

-\paragraph{Adaptive Token Computation.} {A central idea in efficient model design is to allocate computation adaptively based on token importance.
-This principle has been applied from compact representations~\citep{kusupati2022matryoshka,wenbeyond,you2025uncovering} to large language models~\citep{hou2020dynabert,schuster2022confident,dehghani2018universal}, consistently showing that selective computation can reduce cost while preserving, or even improving, generalization.
+\textbf{Adaptive Token Computation.} {A central idea in efficient model design is to allocate computation adaptively based on token importance.
+This principle has been applied from compact representations~\citep{kusupati2022matryoshka,wenbeyond} to large language models~\citep{hou2020dynabert,schuster2022confident,dehghani2018universal}, consistently showing that selective computation can reduce cost while preserving, or even improving, generalization.
 Within the MoE framework, several works explore token-level dynamic routing. \citet{huang2024harder,lu2024not} propose Top-P selection, where a token activates experts until their cumulative probability exceeds a threshold $p$.
 ReMoE~\citep{wang2024remoe} replaces TopK and softmax with ReLU gating, coupled with $L_1$ regularization to encourage sparsity and balance.
 Other methods take a global perspective: \citet{guo2024dynamic,wu2025grove} add a learnable threshold or a judging expert to enforce cross-token adaptivity. \citet{jin2024moe++,meituanlongcatteam2025longcatflashtechnicalreport} add zero-compute experts, allowing tokens routed to them to bypass to the next layer, enabling a dynamic per-token budget.
-Beyond expert routing, other works have treated adaptive token computation as a depth allocation problem.
-Mixture-of-Depths~\citep{raposo2024mixture} and Mixture-of-Recursions~\citep{bae2025mixture} route tokens across transformer layers to dynamically control computation depth. }
+Beyond horizontal expert routing, MoD ~\citep{raposo2024mixture} and MoR~\citep{bae2025mixture} have treated adaptive token computation as a depth allocation problem and route tokens vertically to dynamically control computation depth. }